msfa12th/heartsense/README.md

 ## To run locally
+1. Clone the repository
+2. setup the environment variables (or comment out the DB parameters).
-Clone the repo, run app.py
+3. run app.py